Stonetech66/MicroRide/README.md

 - **Authentication and Authorization:** The user-account-service provides a secure and reliable authentication and authorization mechanism.
 By validating user credentials and storing them in Redis, the application optimizes subsequent requests, reducing latency and ensuring an optimal user experience

-- **Driver Tracking and ETA Calculation:** The tracking-service includes features for finding the nearest available driver using MongoDB geospatial queries and calculating the estimated time of arrival (ETA) for drivers based on their recent location data and speed.
+- **Driver Tracking and ETA Calculation:** The tracking-service incorporates MongoDB geospatial indexes for pinpointing the nearest available drivers and employs a custom algorithm to calculate drivers' estimated time of arrival (ETA) based on their recent location data and speed, ensuring accurate and timely ride experiences.

-- **Real-time Notifications**: The notification-service employs websockets to deliver real-time notifications to both drivers and users.
-Whether it's ride cancellations, ride confirmations, driver arrivals, or ride completions, MicroRide ensures timely updates and seamless user experience.
+- **Real-time Notifications**: Through the notification-service, MicroRide utilizes WebSockets to provide instantaneous updates to both drivers and users.
+Whether conveying ride cancellations, ride request, notifying of driver arrivals, or marking ride completions, the system ensures prompt notifications for a seamless user experience.

 ## 📋 Services Overview

 1. **User Account Service:** Handles user registration, login, and robust authentication.
 It serves as the authentication service for other microservices, validating JWT tokens and providing a secure token-based authentication mechanism.